|

 one's writing, then the source(s) of those ideas and/or words must be cited;

-that is, when appropriate, papers must be fully documented in MLA format
+that is, when appropriate, comments must be fully documented

 (you must cite sources--using footnotes, endnotes, or parenthetical